 The documentary went on to win the Royal Television Society Award for 2013 and a 2014 BAFTA nomination.
-Her screenplay Blood Royal on the life of Richard III is based on Bosworth 1485: Psychology of a Battle by military historian Michael Jones, with whom she co-authored The King’s Grave: The Search for Richard III in 2013.
+In 2013 she co-authored The King’s Grave: The Search for Richard III with military historian Michael Jones.

 Founder of the Richard III Society’s Scottish Branch, and made its Honourary President in 2015, she is a regular contributor to the Ricardian Bulletin magazine and was awarded the Society’s Robert Hamblin Award in 2012 for finding the mortal remains of Richard III.

 In 2014, she co-authored Finding Richard III: The Official Account, the book that details the research behind the Looking For Richard Project that got Philippa to the northern end of the Social Services car park in Leicester in search of the king’s grave, writing four of its ten chapters.

 On Saturday 22 August 2015, at the 530th anniversary of the Battle of Bosworth, Philippa read the poem ‘Richard’ by the Poet Laureate, Carol Ann Duffy.
 Leicester Cathedral who commissioned the poem had dedicated it to her on the evening of the king’s re-interment.